stolostron/rhacm-docs/_pages/basic_content_standards.md

     - No code in headers
     - Use conrefs as necessary
     - Make headers and anchors unique but intuitive (think about search engine optimization)
-* List: avoiding nesting more than 2, parallelism, etc...
-See more guidance: https://www.ibm.com/docs/en/ibm-style?topic=format-lists
-    - Definition lists are built with term in bold and colon.
-    - **Definition list:** DLs look like this.
-    - Choose complete sentences, or not, but commit!

 ## Short descriptions

 * Use complete, but concise sentences with no more than 50 words at a time.